Flow Hive: Crowdfunding

 The Flow Hive design was invented in Australia by Cedar Anderson and his father Stuart Anderson.
 In February 2015, they launched a campaign on crowdfunding platform Indiegogo hoping to raise A$70,000 for a custom injection mould.
 Instead, they raised over $12 million and received nearly 25,000 orders from over 130 countries.
 The campaign broke several records for Indiegogo, becoming its most successful campaign as of that time.

 The Flow Hive 2, which includes a number of small improvements, was launched using another crowdfunding campaign in early 2018.

-Criticism

-There were speculative criticisms of the design made by beekeeping journalists and bloggers during the first Indiegogo campaign.